Emmanuel-gg/node-express-api/README.md

 ## Problems ##
 -- tests --
 - I can't create the server one time and use it in all the tests
-- It runs on port 3000 even though ENVIORMENT testing is passed in the command

 ## Requirements ##
 This are my specifications but its likely that you can run it with lower versions.